amishp42/SWIR_HDR/README.md

 ```conda env create -f QDimages.yml```
 ```conda activate QDimages```

 Then, open a Jupyter notebook in the notebooks folder.
-Make sure you choose the QDimages kernel at the top right.
+Make sure you choose the QDimages kernel.